 Case study

-Keller extends partnership with UNICEF
+Keller's partnership with UNICEF

-After donating £300,000 to their COVID-19 vaccines appeal in 2021, Keller has now formed a three-year partnership with UNICEF UK, starting with a funding contribution of £250,000 in 2022
+Following a £300,000 donation to their COVID-19 vaccines appeal in 2021, Keller has continued its three-year partnership with UNICEF UK, with a funding contribution of £250,000 in 2022 and 2023.

 UNICEF works in more than 190 countries and territories, including some of the world’s toughest places to reach.
 Keller’s funding is without restrictions and can be used flexibly by UNICEF for children and their families wherever and whenever the need is greatest.